rpldy/react-uploady/guides/Cloudinary.md

 ```

-checkout this [sandbox](https://codesandbox.io/s/react-uploady-cloudinary-signed-sample-8tw8d) with the same code.
+check out this [sandbox](https://codesandbox.io/s/react-uploady-cloudinary-signed-sample-8tw8d) with the same code.